kkmhogen/KBeaconDemo_Ios/README.md

 #### 4.3.5.1 Ring device
  For some KBeacon device that has buzzer function.
 The app can ring device. for ring command, it has 5 parameters:
  * msg: msg type is 'ring'
- * ringTime: uint is ms. The KBeacon will start flash/alert for 'ringTime' millisecond  when receive this command.
+ * ringTime: unit is ms. The KBeacon will start flash/alert for 'ringTime' millisecond  when receive this command.
  * ringType: 0x0:led flash only; 0x1:beep alert only; 0x2 both led flash and beep;
- * ledOn: optional parameters, uint is ms.the LED will flash at interval (ledOn + ledOff).
+ * ledOn: optional parameters, unit is ms.the LED will flash at interval (ledOn + ledOff).
 This parameters is valid when ringType set to 0x0 or 0x2.
- * ledOff: optional parameters, uint is ms. the LED will flash at interval (ledOn + ledOff).
+ * ledOff: optional parameters, unit is ms. the LED will flash at interval (ledOn + ledOff).
 This parameters is valid when ringType set to 0x0 or 0x2.

 ```objective-c
 -(void) ringDevice